-Use the Alt button on the editor's toolbar1 (possibly together with the mouse wheel) for alternative operation results for constructions that give rise to two or more solutions.
+Use the Alt button on the editor's toolbar1 (possibly together with the mouse wheel) for alternative results of construction operations that give rise to two or more solutions.
 In such cases a red Alt button appears on the editor's toolbar.
 Only one solution is displayed at time.
-By pressing the Alt button repeatedly alternate solutions can be accessed.
-Note that some alternatives can be 'empty' or duplicated.
-For example, the task of constructing a circle that is tangent to three circles usually has several solutions.
-Only one is drawn at time.
+By pressing the Alt button repeatedly, you can access to alternative solutions.
+Note that some alternatives may be 'empty' or duplicated.
+For example, the task of constructing a circle that is tangent to three given circles usually has several solutions.
+Only one solution is drawn at a time.
 By repeatedly pressing the Alt button the desired solution is obtained.
-For convenience Alt button executes also analogies of some commands (e.g. parallel/perpendicular line).
+For convenience, Alt button executes also analogies of some commands (e.g. parallel/perpendicular line).
 Figure 4 shows a simple example (line tangent to two circles) with several possible solutions including the radical axis.
-Using the Alt button it is possible to select the desired solution.
+Using the Alt button it is possible to choose the desired solution.